Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Application to Agile Flight

 Additionally, we note that state and control input (\cref{eq:agile_fligh:nominal_dynamics}) have been extended compared to the ones (\cref{eq:ancillary_nmpc_state_and_control_input}) selected for the ancillary \ac{NMPC}, as emphasized by our notation $\tilde{\cdot}$.
 For this reason, the optimal safe nominal plan $\tilde{\vbf{Z}}_t^*$, $\tilde{\vbf{V}}_t^*$ found using the extended state needs to be mapped to the reference trajectory for the ancillary \ac{NMPC}, $\vbf{Z}_t^*$ $\vbf{V}_t^*$.
 This is done by simply selecting position, velocity and attitude from $\tilde{\vbf{Z}}_t^*$ to obtain $\vbf{Z}_t^*$.
 The thrust setpoint $t_\text{cmd}$ in $\vbf{V}_t^*$ is computed via $\vbs{\mathcal{A}}$ in \cref{eq:allocation_matrix} from $\vbs{f}_\text{prop}$ in $\tilde{\vbf{Z}}_t^*$, while the angular velocity setpoint $\vbs{\omega}_\text{cmd}$ is obtained by assuming it equal to the angular velocity $\vbs{\omega}$ in $\tilde{\vbf{Z}}_t^*$.

 \textbf{Constraints.} The state constraint $\bar{\vbf{x}}_t \in \mathbb{X}$ encodes the maximum safe linear velocity $\vbs{v}$ and position boundaries $\vbs{p}$ of the environment, while actuation constraints $\bar{\vbf{u}}_t \in \mathbb{U}$ account for physical limits of the robot, restricting the nominal angular velocities $\vbs{\omega}_\text{cmd}$ (to prevent saturation of the onboard gyroscope), and the maximum/minimum thrust force $t_\text{cmd}$ produced by the propellers.
 We impose tightened constraints on the thrust force by constraining $\vbs{f}_\text{prop}$ in $\tilde{\vbf{z}} \in \tilde{\bar{\mathbb{Z}}}$.
-These constraints are obtained via a conservative approach, i.e. we require a minimal thrust to generate a trajectory feasible within our position and velocity constraints.
-This was done to ensure that sufficient control authority is left to the ancillary \ac{NMPC} to account for the presence of large unknown aerodynamic effects and mismatches in the mapping from commanded thrust/actual thrust.
+These constraints are obtained via a conservative approach, i.e. we require a minimal thrust to generate a trajectory feasible within our position and velocity constraints. \b{Such feasible trajectory is found via an iterative tightening procedure for the thrust constraints, using the previously-obtained feasible trajectory as an initial guess for the subsequent optimization under tightened thrust constraints}. \b{This procedure ensures} that sufficient control authority is left to the ancillary \ac{NMPC} to account for the presence of large unknown aerodynamic effects and mismatches in the mapping from commanded thrust/actual thrust.
 This cautious approach enabled successful real-world execution of the maneuver without further real-world tuning.
 We additionally leverage the further degrees of freedom introduced by the extended state $\tilde{\vbf{z}}$ by shaping the safe plan through upper-bounding the thrust rates $\dot{\vbs{f}}_\text{prop}$ via $\tilde{\bar{\mathbb{V}}}$, although this constraint will not be enforced by the ancillary \ac{NMPC}.
 Last, using Monte-Carlo closed-loop simulations with disturbances sampled from $\mathbb{W}$, we verify that $\mathbb{X}$ and $\mathbb{U}$ are satisfied, and we generate a constant estimate (outer approximation, axis-aligned bounding box) of the cross-section of the tubes $\mathbb{T}^\text{state}$ and $\mathbb{T}^\text{action}$.

 \textbf{Tube and Data Augmentation with Attitude Quaternions.} The normalized attitude quaternion, part of the states $\bar{\vbf{x}}$, $\tilde{\vbf{z}}$ of nonlinear \ac{RTMPC}, and part of the reference $\vbf{Z}_t^*$ for the ancillary \ac{NMPC}, does not belong to a vector space, and therefore it is not trivial to describe its tube nor to generate extra samples for \ac{DA}.
 In this work, we employ an attitude error representation $\vbs{\epsilon} \in \mathbb{R}^3$ based on the \ac{MRP} \cite{shuster1993survey} to generate a representation that can be treated as an element of a vector space.
 Specifically, we use